canada-ca/canada-ca.github.io/_drafts/2017-09-11-topic-page.markdown

 , we were split between trying to reduce the number of pages a user had to go through and making sure each step and label was effortless to choose.

 We developed the topic page template as a standard design that could be used across the website for navigation, then we invited Canadians to try finding their tasks in the new pages.

+Most requested

+What we are doing

+Cross-links

+Including dropdown menus (travel advisories)

+Topic page variants (sequential) (link to article)

+Country pages (link to article)

+Canada.ca audiences (link to article)